hseipp/ocpv-blockstorage/README.md

 supports RWX Block access mode.
 [IBM Block Storage CSI 1.12.0](https://www.ibm.com/docs/en/stg-block-csi-driver/1.12.0) and later versions provide support for RWX Block access mode.

-To achieve that, all CRs for the given VM that are
+To convert the VM to use RWX Block access mode, all CRs for the given VM that are

 - VirtualMachine
 - DataVolume